Meppayur

 Meppayur is a town in Kozhikode district of Kerala state, South India.

-Villages and desoms
+Villages and Desoms

-There are two villages, Meppayur and Kozhukkallur.
-Meppayur Panchayath was formed in 1963.
+The region comprises two main villages: Meppayur and Kozhukkallur.
+Meppayur Grama Panchayath was formed in 1963.

-Temples include Meppayur, Keezhpayur, Changaravelly, Kayalad, Narakkode, Nidumpoyil, Chavatta, Kozhukkallur, and Vilayattur.
+Notable places include Meppayur, Keezhpayur, Changaravelly, Kayalad, Narakkode, Nidumpoyil, Chavatta, Kozhukkallur, and Vilayattur.

 Demographics

-As of the 2011 India census, Meppayur Panchayath had a population of 12,914 males and 13,833 females, for a total of 26,747 people in 5531 households.
+According to the 2011 census of India, Meppayur Panchayath had a population of 6,491 males and 7,431 females, for a total of 13,922 people across 3,265 households.

 Politics

 Meppayur is one of the noted cultural and political areas in Malabar.
 Earlier, its assembly constituency was part of Vatakara.
-At the time of delimitation Meppayur LAC, was renamed as Kuttiady LAC.
-Mepapyur and Cheruvannur panchayaths were added to Perambra LAC.
+Following constituency delimitation Meppayur Legislative Assembly (LAC), was renamed Kuttiady LAC.
+Mepapyur and Cheruvannur panchayaths were merged into the Perambra LAC.

 Location

 Meppayur area is situated between Kottappuzha (Kuttiadippuzha) and Nelliadipuzha.
 Meppayur town is about 11 km away from NH 66 and 12 km away from Koyilandy Railway station.

 Transportation

-Meppayur village connects to other parts of India through Koyilandy town.
+Meppayur connects to the rest of Kerala via the nearby town of Koyilandy.
 The nearest airports are at Kannur and Kozhikode.
-The nearest railway station is at Koyilandy.
+The nearest railway station is in Koyilandy.
 The National Highway No.66 passes through Koyilandy and the northern stretch connects to Mangalore, Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
-The eastern National Highway No. 54 going through Kuttiady connects to Mananthavady, Mysore and Bangalore.
+Additionally State Highway 54 passing through Kuttiady connects the region to Mananthavady, Mysore and Bangalore.